Ways to care for yourself after a traumatic event.

 6. Seek help if the stress symptoms do not diminish after a reasonable amount

+of time.
 You may want to consider getting some additional help through your EAP program

 (if available) or through a mental health professional.
 Prompt attention to traumatic stress can